 One Credit per Student

 Qualified expenses are used to determine your credit.
-Qualified expenses include things such as the cost for paying your tuition, fees, and other student related expenses.
+Qualified expenses include things such as the cost of paying your tuition, fees, and other student-related expenses.
 For more information on the rules for each credit, visit the IRS website.